YOU WANT TO BE

 The problem is, you’re

-You feel frustrated, impatient, and exhausted more than you want to admit.
+You feel worried, frustrated, impatient, and exhausted more than you want to admit.

 You know in your heart that stress is affecting your health, the quality of your relationships, and your overall happiness.